rareagent@work:~$

 Get a deployment assessment from a human team.

 Every intake is reviewed by a human before we propose anything.
-We scope the right tier for your team size, compliance requirements, and timeline — then deploy, configure, and hand you production-ready documentation.
+We scope the right tier for your team size, compliance requirements, and timeline — then deploy, configure, and hand you review-ready runbooks and evidence.

 Start an AssessmentRead the Security Hardening Report